-The supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.

-- 6.7.a.
-PGY-1 residents must initially be supervised directly, only as described in the above definition.
-(Core) - 6.7.b.
-Resident performance of procedures must be done under direct supervision where the supervising physician is physically present.
-(Core)
+- 6.7.
+Direct Supervision The supervising physician is physically present with the resident during the key portions of the patient interaction. - 6.7.a.
+PGY-1 residents must initially be supervised directly, only as described in the above definition. ^(Core)